 - Investigate the plugin’s creator – To avoid difficulties, Andy from WP Maintainer recommends using plugins created by well-known authors in the WordPress community.

-- Star ratings, user reviews, and help forums are all excellent locations to learn about how the plugin is functioning for others .
+- Star ratings, user reviews, and help forums are excellent locations to learn how the plugin functions for others.
 Ryan from WP Site Care recommends looking for plugins with a high number of five-star reviews.

-- Consider your visitors’ experience when interacting with your site — is it clutter-free, functional and fast, and visually appealing?
+- Consider your visitors’ experience when interacting with your site — is it clutter-free, functional, fast, and visually appealing?
 Will the new plugin improve or degrade the user experience?

 - Keep track of the plugins you are running or have removed from your site — Dan from WP Curve recommends deleting any unnecessary plugins from your site, including any inactive stuff.